iam-py-test/my_filters_001/README.md

 - anti-cookie+sign up_extention.txt (had one purpose - to work with my custom scriptlets - but the website it was intended to work for changed cookie values to quickly for it to work)

 The filters in the _Alternative list formats_ folder are versions of some of the lists above for different software.
 These are auto-generated, and thus updates to them must be made to the original list or [the Python script](https://github.com/iam-py-test/my_filters_001/blob/main/update.py) which generates them.<br>
-Everything not listed above, like the filters in the _Personal_ folder, is either completaly forgotten by me, or is likely to break websites due to its purpose or lack of regulation
+Everything not listed above, like the filters in the _Personal_ folder, is either completely forgotten by me, or is likely to break websites due to its purpose or lack of regulation

 ## Other formats